Written by:

 My social life as an autistic person

 Question from a mother: How is your social life?
-My autistic son is struggling
+I think my autistic child is struggling, as they have no friends

 I also keep my social life small so that it is manageable; I wouldn’t be able to keep up with too many social components.